 The Process Beneath the Bar

 Strength doesn’t reward sporadic bursts of effort.
-It rewards rhythm.
-It rewards showing up when no one’s watching, respecting the phases of work and restoration.
+It rewards showing up when no one’s watching, respecting the phases of work and restoration, and trusting that the work compounds even when you can’t see it happening.

 The Lesson